 Strengthening the crisis services system: $16.6 million

 Improving access to local and regionally based crisis services makes it possible for individuals experiencing a mental health crisis to receive the care they need, avoid unnecessary institutional stays, and minimize burdens on law enforcement.
-The plan we submitted builds on our previous work to fund such things as regional stabilization models, improve real-time coordination of linked and flexible services tailored to the individual crisis response, develop a shared regional dispatch for mobile crisis teams, and provide additional support for county crisis programs.
-This funding will also support next year's rollout of 988, the new National Suicide Prevention Lifeline number for people experiencing a suicidal crisis or emotional distress.
+This funding will support the development of regional stabilization models, improvements to real-time coordination of linked and flexible services tailored to the individual crisis response, and the development of shared regional dispatch for mobile crisis teams.
+County crisis programs also will receive additional support.
+This funding also will support the rollout of 988, the new calling code for the National Suicide Prevention Lifeline for people experiencing a suicidal crisis or emotional distress.

 Responding to early serious mental illness and first episode psychosis: $2.5 million

-People who experience a first onset of serious mental illness, which can include a first episode of psychosis, may experience symptoms that include problems in perception (such as seeing, hearing, smelling, tasting or feeling something that is not real), thinking (such as believing in something that is not real even when presented with facts), mood, and social functioning.
+People who experience a first onset of serious mental illness, which can include a first episode of psychosis, may experience symptoms that include problems in perception (such as seeing, hearing, smelling, tasting, or feeling something that is not real), thinking (such as believing in something that is not real even when presented with facts), mood, and social functioning.
 There are effective treatments available and the earlier that an individual receives treatment, the greater likelihood that these treatments can lead to better outcomes and enable people to live full and productive lives with their family and friends.
-The plan we submitted expands access to training for clinical staff in responding to first episode psychosis to give clinical staff the information they need to help their clients thrive.
+This funding will expand access to training for clinical staff in responding to first episode psychosis to give clinical staff the information they need to help their clients thrive.
 It also expands the number of coordinated specialty care sites for early intervention for individuals experiencing a first episode of psychosis.

 Expanding community-based care: $5.5 million

 Community-based services are at the heart of Wisconsin's mental health services system.
-The plan we submitted builds on our previous work to make community-based services more available to all state residents by continuing support for wraparound as an evidence-based practice to support youth with severe emotional disturbance, expanding access to recovery support and peer support services, and developing a warmline or a hotline that offers emotional support and is staffed by volunteers who are in recovery themselves.
+This funding builds on our previous work to make community-based services more available to all state residents by continuing support for wraparound as an evidence-based practice to support youth with severe emotional disturbance, expanding access to recovery support and peer support services, and developing a warmline or a hotline that offers emotional support and is staffed by volunteers who are in recovery themselves.